Features and Ease of Use

 People who don’t want to bother with the programming part of website making can opt for the website builder.
 However, just like many other services they offer, this one has to be bought separately as well.

 If backups are vital to your business, Argentina Virtual Networks may have a good enough solution for that.
 They claim that for all the data you have on their servers, they maintain three different backup copies.
 This, of course, ensures safety in the rare event of any catastrophic incident and saves you a lot of trouble when things go wrong.
 However, it’s not clear whether these copies are easily accessible for users or whether it costs extra to restore a copy of your website, so make sure to check with their sales representatives before going through with the purchase.

 When it comes to their hosting plans, they disappoint due to a number of factors.
 I’ve already mentioned the add-on domain issue above.
 You can only host a single website with the Standard and Full shared hosting plan.
 Only the Premium plan allows two domains, which means they’ve basically shut out owners of multiple websites from using their service.

 Bandwidth is limited, though the storage is more than adequate.
 To make things worse, they charge way more than the plans are worth for the limited features offered.
 Unfortunately, the features and the pricing leave a lot to be desired.

 They accept a number of local payment methods in Argentina and even accept Bitcoin.
 You have to pay for the hosting packages for the whole year upfront, and there’s no money back guarantee or trial period.

-At first, it seemed like they’re only reachable by telephone and email.
-The absence of live chat and social media channels doesn’t portray the best image of a web hosting company, as both have become an integral part of hosting services these days.
-However, they do have a help section as well as a TeamViewer remote support option.
-That said, these options aren’t readily accessible; I had to go to the FAQ section to discover these services.
+Initially, it appeared that they can only be contacted via telephone and email.
+The lack of live chat and social media channels doesn’t present the best image for a web hosting company, considering that these have become essential components of hosting services nowadays.
+However, they do offer a help section and a TeamViewer remote support option.
+It’s worth noting that these options are not easily accessible; I had to navigate to the FAQ section to find out about these services.